 Intel, Philips and Danone, leaders in global sustainability practices and clients of C2FO, recently gathered at the Procurement Leaders’ Innovation In Positive Growth event to explore how the adoption of sustainability standards can improve the financial health of supply chains.

 Their discussion inspired this list of three best practices that organizations can implement in 2021 to drive sustainability in their supply chains.

 1. Collaborate with your internal stakeholders early on to ensure a cohesive and comprehensive approach to your corporate sustainability strategy

 In the age of “stakeholder capitalism,” business leaders are coming to terms with the intrinsic nature of their own values and mission with that of their employees, customers, suppliers and communities.

-Tania Dunham, managing director of market innovation for C2FO, said that forward-thinking procurement organisations often are so intent on publicly sending that message that they miss a crucial first step: involving key internal stakeholders.
+Tania Dunham, managing director of market innovation for C2FO, said that forward-thinking procurement organizations often are so intent on publicly sending that message that they miss a crucial first step: involving key internal stakeholders.

 “We often find that engaging human resources or marketing is an afterthought,” Dunham said during the Procurement Leaders event.
 “I would encourage procurement leaders to consider bringing in those teams earlier so that their efforts are in alignment with corporate strategy and they can find opportunities to make those goals known.”